On this page you’ll learn how your ministry can affiliate with the Reconciling movement.

 - Reconciling Church: an entire congregation that votes to affiliate with RMN

-- Reconciling Community: a group such as a Sunday school class, youth group, UMW circle, music ministry, camping ministry, seminaries, etc. In some cases, new groups form specifically to become a Reconciling Community.
+- Reconciling Community: a group such as a Sunday school class, youth group, UMW circle, music ministry, camping ministry, seminary, college, etc. In some cases, new groups form specifically to become a Reconciling Community.
 The group votes and is making the decision only for the group, not beyond.
 Church members not part of the group do not participate in the vote.

 - Regional Reconciling Community: a group of individual Reconciling United Methodists (RUMs), often members of many different United Methodist Churches in a district or region, who establish a Regional Reconciling Community unattached to a local church.
 They often meet at a location considered to be the geographical center of their area or rotate their meetings among UMCs who offer meeting space.